-Additions to franchises, industrial property rights and similar rights and values and licenses to such rights and values mainly relate to the acquisition of software licenses and expenses incurred to prepare the software for its intended use.
+Additions to franchises, industrial property rights and similar rights and values and licenses to such rights and values and to assets under construction mainly relate to the acquisition of software licenses and expenses incurred to prepare the software for its intended use.

-The goodwill mainly relates to garden centers in the Netherlands.
+The goodwill relates to garden centers in the Netherlands.